Amusement Parks U.S.A.

 The lyrics mention such amusement parks as Palisades Park in Cliffside Park, New Jersey; Salisbury Park in Salisbury, Massachusetts; Euclid Beach Park in Cleveland; Riverview Park in Chicago; Disneyland and Pacific Ocean Park in the Los Angeles area; and Steel Pier in Atlantic City, New Jersey.
 All but Disneyland and Steel Pier ceased operation within a few years of the song's release.

 Alternate releases

 "Amusement Parks U.S.A." was released as the B-side to "Salt Lake City" on a promotional single.
 It was also released as a single in Japan, backed with "The Rocking Surfer."
 The song was omitted from the 1980s re-release of Summer Days (and Summer Nights!!) (retitled California Girls), along with "I'm Bugged at My Ol' Man."

-Critical opinion
+Reception

 AllMusic critic Richie Unterberger described the track as a "subpar effort" and as one of the "throwbacks to the empty-headed summer filler of previous days" on Summer Days (and Summer Nights!!).
 Author Jim Fuselli called the track a throwback "to the group's happy-go-lucky days," after also describing the album that it first appeared on as lacking "a coherent lyrical theme."